-Interest is Shown at the First Meeting-Encouraging Attendance mes Company Offers to Sell Gardens Club and Grounds-Committee will Consider Various Suggestions and Present Financial Plan
+Keen Interest is Shown at the First Meeting- Encouraging Attendance

+Homes Company Offers to Sell Gardens Club and Grounds-Committee will Consider Various Suggestions and Present Financial Plan

-Forest Park Riding Club held its first meeting Homes Company office in Station Square on make night, July 18 at 9 o'clock.
-The meeting was attended and those present were very enthusiastic hearty support of the project to establish a ridthe Gardens.
-The spirit displayed was encouraging.
+The Forest Park Riding Club held its first meeting in the Homes Company office in Station Square on Monday night, July 18 at 9 o'clock.
+The meeting was well attended and those present were very enthusiastic and in hearty support of the project to establish a riding club in the Gardens.
+The spirit displayed was very encouraging.

-Major M. A. White, the originator of the movepresided and stated clearly and briefly the object organization.
-He dwelt at some length upon favorable circumstances which would indithat a comprehensive organization could be conat a minimum of expense to its members.
+Major M. A. White, the originator of the movement, presided and stated clearly and briefly the object of the organization.
+He dwelt at some length upon the very favorable circumstances which would indicate that a comprehensive organization could be conducted at a minimum of expense to its members.

-M. Demarest for the Homes Company outlined cossibilities of securing the grounds, stables and bouse by offering to sell to the organization and the property, consisting of approximately three at a half acres with the improvements thereon, on Exemplifian Avenue opposite Ascan Avenue, forknown as the Gardens Club and grounds.
-He the property at acreage cost plus the investalready made in the former club house and stated a standard army barracks or mess hall could be assed from the Government, wrecked, transported re-erected on the grounds at 75% or less, than me cost of a new building.
-This building would serve ently as a stable, accommodating about sixty and provide other requisite space.
+J. M. Demarest for the Homes Company outlined the possibilities of securing the grounds, stables and club house by offering to sell to the organization and finance the property, consisting of approximately three and a half acres with the improvements thereon, on Metropolitan Avenue opposite Ascan Avenue, formerly known as the Gardens Club and grounds.
+He offered the property at acreage cost plus the investment already made in the former club house and stated that a standard army barracks or mess hall could be purchased from the Government, wrecked, transported and re-erected on the grounds at 75% or less, than the cost of a new building.
+This building would serve excellently as a stable, accommodating about sixty animals and provide other requisite space.

-a committee consisting of Major White, chairman, T. T. Sweeny, Colonel H. F. Dalton and J. M. Dewas appointed to consider, investigate and upon the practicability of the many suggestions reduce them to the most advantageous propoand submit the figures and financial scheme with te recommendations, at the next meeting.
+A committee consisting of Major White, chairman, Dr. T. T. Sweeny, Colonel H. F. Dalton and J. M. Demarest was appointed to consider, investigate and report upon the practicability of the many suggestions offered, reduce them to the most advantageous proposition and submit the figures and financial scheme with definite recommendations, at the next meeting.

-the organization is rapidly emerging from an em-Those who did not attend the meeting those who have not indicated their desire to join reganization and are interested, should drop a to Major M. A. White, the Tennis Place Apart-ts, or to E. Bird Wilson, 134 Puritan Avenue.
+The organization is rapidly emerging from an embryonic state.
+Those who did not attend the meeting and those who have not indicated their desire to join the organization and are interested, should drop a line to Major M. A. White, the Tennis Place Apartments, or to E. Bird Wilson, 134 Puritan Avenue.

-All those interested are cordially invited to attend mext meeting-the Homes Company office in Sta-Square, Monday evening, July 25 at 8:30 P. M.
+All those interested are cordially invited to attend the next meeting-the Homes Company office in Station Square, Monday evening, July 25 at 8:30 P. M.